TomCarlson-NTAC/ndr-tests/ndr-test.md

 - Attribute **`structures:ref`** (of type `xs:IDREF`) provides a reference to another element within a document, by providing a value of a `structures:id` attribute within the document.
 Semantically, "`structures:ref="abe92"`" is equivalent to "`structures:uri="#abe92"`"
  The values of URIs and IDs within NIEM XML documents are not presumed to have any particular significance.
 XML requires every ID to be unique within its XML document, and for every IDREF to refer to an ID within the same document.
 The mapping of IDs and IDREFs to URIs does not mean that the identifiers are persistent or significant.

  These attributes provide the identifiers of objects.
 The properties of an object may be spread across several XML elements that have the same identifier.
-These properties must be merged together to provide all the properties of a single object, as described by [JSON LD](#Appendix-A-References)      <a target="_blank" href="https://www.w3.org/TR/2014/REC-json-ld-20140116/#node-objects">Section 8.2, _Node Objects_</a>:
+These properties must be merged together to provide all the properties of a single object, as described by [JSON LD](#Appendix-A-References)      [Section 8.2, _Node Objects_](https://www.w3.org/TR/2014/REC-json-ld-20140116/#node-objects):

  Mapping of NIEM data to RDF frequently involves the use of blank nodes, instead of universally-meaningful resource IRIs.